Japan

 • We stopped at another famous temple, mostly for its rock garden called Ryoan-Ji Temple.
 This attraction wasn’t nearly as busy, but it was very beautiful and worth the visit.
 People sit for hours just to admire the small rock garden and contemplate its meaning.

 • The next stop was Sagano Bamboo Way that you had to walk through before reaching Tenryu-Ji Temple (Hailey’s favorite temple in Kyoto).
 The bamboo forest leading up to the temple was a very unique and beautiful way for discover the sacred place.
-If you’re looking for a smaller local place to stay outside of Kyoto, this area might be a unique spot to try.
+If you’re looking for a smaller local place to stay outside of the center of Kyoto, this area might be a unique spot to try.
 Definitely give yourself time to walk around after seeing the bamboo forest and the temple.
+You can even hire a rowboat and take it out on the river.

 • The last temple we visited was very different from all the rest, as each member of its community created and donated 1,200 Rakan stone figurines about 3 feet tall each.
 The Otagi Nembutsu-ji Temple was very different from all the rest we had visited and was charming in its own way.
-Outside the temple there were 3 large bells you could ring, and of course we did.
+Outside the temple there were 3 large bells you could ring.
+Of course we did.

-• After our city tour, we stopped for a margherita pizza back in Kyoto from Salvatore and went back to the hotel to rest before heading out for the evening.
+• After our city tour, we stopped for a margarita pizza back in Kyoto from Salvatore (fast casual type of place) and went back to the hotel to rest before heading out for the evening.

-• We had topan dinner at Mouriya Gion, the wagyu and the fried rice were out of this world.
+• We had toppan dinner at Mouriya Gion, the wagyu and the fried rice were out of this world.

 • We walked home along the river and called it a night.